Why is Market Research required before starting a Business?

 You are (obviously) better equipped to do filed research, but for internet research, I recommend using Survey Sparrow.

-I used Survey Sparrow last time to get the pricing right on a course I was about the publish on udemy.
+I used Survey Sparrow last time to get the pricing right on a course I was about to publish on udemy.

 The survey helped me get my ears to the ground and understand the right “money” people were willing to pay for my course.